Language: EN

 What is and how to use the FOREACH loop in C#

 The foreach loop offers several advantages over other traditional loops.
-The foreach loop syntax is clearer and more concise, making it easier to understand and maintain the code.
+The syntax of the foreach loop is clearer and more concise (which makes it easier to understand and maintain the code).

-Also, by not depending on indexes, the possibility of making mistakes when accessing elements of the collection is reduced.
+Additionally, by not depending on indices, it reduces the possibility of making errors when accessing elements of the collection.

 The basic syntax of a foreach loop in C# is as follows: